How to connect to the Internet

-Before connecting to the Internet, you must determine how you're going to connect to the Internet.
+Before connecting to the Internet, you must determine the method you want to use.
 Are you going to be connecting to the Internet using a modem or a broadband Internet connection?
 Or do you want to use your smartphone to provide Internet service to your computer?
-Below is additional information about each of these types of connections and how to get connected with them.
+Below is additional information about these types of connections and how to utilize them.

 Connecting to the Internet with a modem

-Connecting to the Internet using a computer modem is still a widely available method of getting access to the Internet, despite the growing use of broadband Internet connections.
-Although connecting to the Internet with a modem is a much cheaper solution, it is a much slower connection.
-If you plan on doing more than the occasional web surfing and reading and sending e-mail, you should consider broadband.
-For example, if you want to play games over the Internet, it is recommended that you use a broadband connection instead of a modem.
+Connecting to the Internet using dial-up (e.g., a 56k modem) is still viable despite the growing use of broadband Internet connections.
+However, a dial-up connection is much slower.
+If you plan on doing more than the occasional web surfing or reading and sending e-mail, consider broadband.

-To connect to the Internet with a modem requires your computer to have an internal or external modem.
-You must also have a home phone line (landline).
+Using dial-up to connect to the Internet requires your computer to have an internal or external modem and a home phone line (landline).

-Once you have verified your computer is compatible with connecting to the Internet, you need to find an Internet Service Provider (ISP).
+Once you have verified you have a modem; you need to find an ISP (Internet service provider).
 In most areas, you can connect to the Internet using a local ISP.
-Alternatively, you may want to consider a large ISP, such as AOL and MSN, which provide Internet service in many areas all over the world.
+Alternatively, you may want to consider a large ISP, such as AOL or MSN, which provide Internet service in many areas all over the world.

-Tip: Your ISP should provide you with instructions on how to connect your modem to their Internet service, as well as troubleshooting support for connectivity issues.
+Your ISP should provide instructions on connecting your modem to their Internet service, and troubleshooting support for connectivity issues.

-Check your local listings for companies that can provide you with an Internet connection.
-Also, talk with your friends or family to see who they like to use as an Internet Service Provider.
+Check your local listings for companies that provide an Internet connection.
+Also, talk to your friends or family to see whom they like to use as an Internet service provider.

 Connect to the Internet with broadband

-Connecting to the Internet over broadband is a popular solution for connecting to the Internet today.
-Broadband is a much faster solution for connecting to the Internet when compared to a standard 56k modem.
-Having more bandwidth allows you to do more exciting things on the Internet, such as watch movies, listen to music, and playing games, as well as much faster load times for websites.
+Connecting to the Internet using broadband is much faster than a standard 56k modem.
+Having more bandwidth lets you do more exciting things on the Internet, such as watch movies, listen to music, and play games, and better load times for websites.

-Unfortunately, broadband service is not available in all areas.
-Therefore, before getting this service, you must first determine if it is available in your area.
-Most broadband services are provided by your local phone companies or cable companies.
-Contact your local service providers to see if they have broadband service available in your area.
+Most broadband services are provided by a phone or cable company.
+Contact your local phone or cable service providers to see if broadband is available in your area.

-If broadband service is available in your area, the company will provide you with the hardware (e.g. cable modem) required to connect to their service.
-This hardware typically connects to a Network card (RJ-45 connector) or USB connection.
-To use that connection as a wireless connection if your provider does not offer a wireless router you can also purchase and connect a wireless router (shown above) to connect any Wi-Fi to the Internet.
+If broadband service is available in your area, the company can provide the hardware (e.g., cable modem) required to access their service.
+This hardware usually connects to a Network card (RJ-45 connector) on a computer using a Cat 5 network cable.
+If your provider does not offer a wireless router, you can purchase a router to share your Internet connection with multiple computers and devices.

-Note: Your ISP should provide you with instructions on connecting your computer to their service, as well as support if you have trouble connecting to or using their Internet service.
-Some broadband ISP companies will even send a technician to your home and set up Internet service to your computer for you.
+Your ISP should provide instructions on connecting your modem to their Internet service, and troubleshooting support for connectivity issues.
+Some broadband ISP companies send a technician to your home and set up Internet service to your computer.

 Connect to the Internet using a smartphone